cbyrohl/scida/README.md

 Analysis tool for galaxy formation and cosmological simulations run with AREPO.
 This tool tries to leverage the dask package for calculation of relevant properties.
 AREPO + dask = darepo.

 # Documentation
-The documentation is hosted here: https://byrohlc.pages.mpcdf.de/darepo/
+The public documentation is hosted [here](https://darepo.cbyrohl.de/).
+(The latest build of the documentation can be found [here](https://byrohlc.pages.mpcdf.de/darepo/).)

 # Install
 Do a git clone of this repository.
 Then do